 Can you be in several places at once?
 Keith certainly thinks so.
 The global nomad lives between Amersfoort, Dubai, and Mumbai.
 An entrepreneur and newsroom leader, he writes about everything from beauty to blockchain.
 His byline has appeared in Gulf News, The National, The Times of India, Wired, and Cosmopolitan.
 Away from the coalface, the former cookbook editor spends an inordinate amount of time dreaming up new gluten-free recipes—which he’ll put into a blog one of these days.

-Writer: Megan Janicke
+Writer/Editor: Megan Janicke

 Megan is a writer, entrepreneur, and adventurer.
 She managed a television newsroom in Texas before taking off on a world bicycle trip in 2014.
 Her travels took her across several countries before she pedaled through the Netherlands, fell in love, and never went home.
 These days she’s a freelance writer, specializing in B2B content for tech and tourism companies.
 Megan really believes in the power of storytelling to change hearts and minds.
 That’s why she’s passionate about the written word – as well as bicycling and Tex-Mex food.